 "And whatsoever ye do in word or deed, do all in the name of the Lord Jesus, giving thanks to God and the Father by him."
 (Colossians 3:17)

-Marriage has always had a high place—a high calling.
-In the beginning, God’s stated purpose in marriage was to propagate children (Genesis 1:28) and to eliminate solitude (2:18).
-Such a state was deemed “very good” (1:31).
-But sin entered through Adam’s rebellion, and the universal Curse resulted.
-Out of this came a new marital relationship, one full of potential problems, for “he said, I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee” (3:16).
+Marriage has always had a high place--a high calling.
+In the beginning, God's stated purpose in marriage was to propagate children (Genesis 1:28) and to eliminate solitude (2:18).
+Such a state was deemed "very good" (1:31).
+But sin entered through Adam's rebellion, and the universal Curse resulted.
+Out of this came a new marital relationship, one full of potential problems, for "he said, I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee" (3:16).
 It is safe to say that the many excesses on both sides of a marriage that we see today are the legacy of sin.

 Not only is marriage affected by the Curse, Satan himself delights in destroying marriage.
-Immediately after the Curse, we see that he introduced numerous practices that are detrimental to a proper marriage.
+Immediately after the Curse, we see that he introduced numerous practices which are detrimental to a proper marriage.
 The ungodly lineage of Cain began to practice polygamy (4:19).
-Later, Noah’s son, Ham, indulged in sexual thoughts and innuendoes (9:22).
-Even godly Abram participated in an extramarital affair that, even though not specifically condemned, was harmful to his marriage (16:1-3).
+Later, Noah's son, Ham, indulged in sexual thoughts and innuendoes (9:22).
+Even godly Abram participated in an extramarital affair which, even though not specifically condemned, was harmful to his marriage (16:1-3).

 Soon after this, we read about all sorts of immorality, including homosexuality in Sodom and Gomorrah (19:1-10); fornication, rape, marriage to unbelievers (34:1-2); the practice of incest (35:22; 38:13-18); prostitution (38:24); and seduction (39:7-12).